vxnuaj/PERSONAL/README.md

 Someday, I'll be able to build deep learning models, neurmorphic chips, and robots just for myself. <br>That's my concept (at least a portion) of my ideal future rn.

-Second, I also have this vision of pushing humanity forward by building scalable projects at the intersection of the bleeding edge of technology and my curiosity.
+I also have this vision of pushing humanity forward by building scalable projects at the intersection of the bleeding edge of technology and my curiosity.

 I think if I learn how to build within my curiosities, I'll be able to generate [specific knoweldge](https://nav.al/specific-knowledge) to ultimately produce [great work](https://paulgraham.com/greatwork.html) for humanity.